LumineerLabs/circum/README.md

 Endpoints perform detection and classification and transmit information about the detected objects to the core service.
 At the very least, the endpoint must transmit a centroid of a detected person.
 The core service operates on this.
 Any additional information is added into the fused track for clients to consume.
-Each endpoint is exposed as a discoverable zeroconf service.
-A given tracker service is configured with a unique name and field of view information.
+Each endpoint is configured with a unique name.

 ### Coordinates